 Rule 7.
-Scoring of Briefs; Penalties.
+Scoring of Briefs.

-(a) Scoring Committee.
+- (a) Scoring Committee.
 A committee appointed by the Sponsor (the "Scoring Committee") will score the briefs.
-The brief score will be used in determining the result of each and every argument in accordance with Rule 11 as well as the winner of the Best Brief and Second Place Brief.
-Any matter serving to identify a
+The brief score will be used in determining the result of every argument round in accordance with Rule 11 as well as the winner of the Best Brief and Second Place Brief.
+Any matter serving to identify a team or its members will be excised by the Sponsor prior to submission to the Scoring Committee and a point penalty assessed. - (b) Brief Ballots and Median Substantive Score.

-- team or its members will be excised by the Sponsor prior to submission to the Scoring Committee and a point penalty assessed. - (b) Penalties.
-The Sponsor may assess such penalties, including disqualification, as it deems reasonable and appropriate in its sole discretion for failure to comply with these Rules.
-All briefs will be subject to uniform point penalties for each type of violation, which may be levied in whole or fractional points.
-The penalty scale for violations that do not have a set penalty in the rule will be in proportion with the overall range of scores of the briefs being graded. - (c) Brief Ballots and Median Substantive Score.
 The official brief ballots are attached as Appendices B and C. Each member of the Scoring Committee who is scoring the substantive portions of the briefs (Appendix C) will set a median of 65 out of 85 points for the briefs that member is scoring.
 There is no mandatory median for the formal aspects of the briefs (Appendix B), worth 15 points.
 The total combined points available is 100 points.